 top of page

-The answer lies in the three leading independent Third Party Grading Services (TPGS) that the U.S. rare coin industry depends on to verify authenticity, assign grades, certify, and document the population of these coins.
+The answer lies with the three leading independent Third-Party Grading Services (TPGS) that the U.S. rare coin industry relies on to verify authenticity, assign grades, certify, and document the population of these coins.

-The Certified Acceptance Corporation (CAC), Professional Coin Grading Service (PCGS), and Numismatic Guaranty Company (NGC) are impartial third-party grading services that guarantee 100% authentication and certification of the condition and quality of all U.S. gold and silver rare coins they assess.
+The Certified Acceptance Corporation (CAC), Professional Coin Grading Service (PCGS), and Numismatic Guaranty Company (NGC) are impartial third-party grading services that ensure 100% authentication and certification of the condition and quality of all U.S. gold and silver rare coins they evaluate.

-In cases where graders disagree on the authenticity, condition, quality, or grade, a "finalizer" is called in to determine the coin's final grade.
+When graders disagree on a coin's authenticity, condition, quality, or grade, a "finalizer" is brought in to determine its final classification.

-At Minuteman Rare Coin Company, we exclusively acquire, recommend, and offer United States gold and silver rare coins authenticated, certified, and fully guaranteed by one of the three leading grading services for our clients' collections.
+At Minuteman Rare Coin Company, we exclusively acquire, recommend, and provide United States gold and silver rare coins that are authenticated, certified, and fully guaranteed by one of the three leading grading services for our clients' collections.

-We invite you to explore our webpage, which is dedicated to collecting and investing in rare United States gold and silver coins.
+We invite you to explore our web page dedicated to collecting and investing in rare United States gold and silver coins, which is filled with valuable insights, tips, and some of our secrets to success.

 WHAT DETERMINES A COINS GRADE, CONDITION & VALUE?